gelinger777/jarvis/sources/common/readme.md

 # :common [lib]

-Contains all the codebase that is shared across different modules.
+Contains all the codebase that is shared across different modules like generic interfaces, project specific utilities etc...